RRS Page for the Public

 For example, you select “Record Name and RSN Report.”
-Then, from the pulldown menu you select “SOH/University of Hawaii,” and sort by “Record Name.”
-Click on “Submit,” and you see an alphabetical list of the department’s record titles.
-You can then resort the report by clicking on any column header, such as “Agency Name” (subdivisions of the department) or RSN number.
+Then, from the pulldown menu you select “SOH/University of Hawaii,” and click on “Search.”
+The result is an alphabetical list of the department’s record titles.

 - See which records are public.

-You select “Records by Access Classification Report,” then select a department (for example, “SOH/University of Hawaii”) from the pulldown list.
-Then you select sort by “Record Name” and submit.
+You select “Records by Access Classification Report,” then select a department (for example, “SOH/University of Hawaii”) from the pulldown list and click on “Search.”
 You then see a list of the department’s records, sorted alphabetically by record name, with the access class for each record, such as “public” or “confidential.”
-To resort the report by access class, and group all the public records together, you click on the column header “Access Classification.”
+To resort the report by access class, you click on the column header “Access Classification.”

 - Know the five access classifications.